Crimsonbridge believes that together, through collaboration and partnership, we can achieve greater impact.

-She Should Run – 2018, 2019 To advance women’s empowerment and leadership programming.
+She Should Run – 2018, 2019, 2020 To advance women's empowerment and leadership programming (2018, 2019) and support a virtual cohort training program (2020).
 She Should Run expands the talent pool of women running for office in the United States.
 Women of diverse political views, ethnicities, and backgrounds receive training and participate in leadership development programming through virtual and local support communities.

 Archdiocese of Washington, Secretariat of Communications – 2019 To build the capacity of the Archdiocese of Washington to connect with the Hispanic community.
 To create a new full-time position, the Hispanic Communications Specialist, who will work to integrate the Spanish language into all communications, marketing, and media at the Archdiocese of Washington.

 Ayuda – 2019 To engage in internal and external Census 2020 outreach to educate community members on the significance of the Census and increase accessibility to Census completion resources.
 To ensure a more accurate Census by reaching hard-to-count communities.